Home

 I did not go to The Last Night of the Proms with any thought of writing a review, so I took no notes but just threw myself into the whole occasion, together with the rest of the boisterous sell-out audience - with the result that my mind is a blur, having been battered into submission by the barrage of music and humour, once again concocted by Musical Director, Gary Daverne for his Auckland Symphony Orchestra and the North Shore 100 Voice Chorale and Friends.

 Frankly, everyone seems to be 'doing' Last Night of the Proms these days, but none like the ASO.
-Whilst there was the usual sprinkling of patriotic numbers such as 'I Vow to the My Country', 'There'll Always Be An England' and 'Flower of Scotland', it was like no other Last Night that I've ever been to.
+Whilst there was the usual sprinkling of patriotic numbers such as 'I Vow to Thee My Country', 'There'll Always Be An England' and 'Flower of Scotland', it was like no other Last Night that I've ever been to.
 Indeed until the final quarter-hour or so one could be forgiven for thinking that one was at a cross between the Royal Command Performance and the Crazy Gang.

-The Orchestra was, of course, it fine fettle and Gary at his most effervescent, while the Choir, shadow conducted by Peter Thomas, entered wholeheartedly into the mischievous spirit of things.
+The Orchestra was, of course, in fine fettle and Gary at his most effervescent, while the Choir, shadow conducted by Peter Thomas, entered wholeheartedly into the mischievous spirit of things.
 To attempt a musical critique, particularly as a non-musician in my own case, would be to miss much of point of the afternoon.

 The audience, many bedecked in flags, tinsel wigs, fancy dress and painted faces, and armed with hooters and streamers, know what to expect on these occasions, this the ninth consecutive year.
 They were duly treated to a succession of splendid and, in some cases, unlikely cameo features.